markgrover/bdtc-hive/1-Introduction.md

 **Troubleshooting**

 If the above fails at some stage, you may want to do the following:
  * Verify that KERN_DIR environment variable points to a valid directory location.
-If it doesn't, go to run <code>ls /usr/src/kernels</code> to set it to the appropriate subdirectory in there.
+If it doesn't, run <code>ls /usr/src/kernels</code> to set it to the appropriate subdirectory in there.
  * If the OpenGL build fails (it failed for me too), simply ignore.
 It seems pretty benign.
  * See more troubleshooting tips [here](http://www.if-not-true-then-false.com/2010/install-virtualbox-guest-additions-on-fedora-centos-red-hat-rhel/comment-page-1/)